My co-parent is a slob and it’s driving me crazy

 She writes,

 “I have a “divorce dilemma.”
-My Ex and I have a 50/50 parenting arrangement.
+My co-parent and I have a 50/50 parenting arrangement.
 Overall, we co-parent together really well.
 Unfortunately, there’s one HUGE area of our parenting where we’re totally different.
 His house is disorganized, cluttered and filthy.
 It drives me nuts!

 I’ll be the first to admit that I’m a bit of a control freak when it comes to cleanliness.
 However, I work VERY hard with our daughter on improving study skills and staying organized.
 I feel like her dad’s home is the complete opposite of what I provide in my home.

 As parents, I believe we should be modeling the behavior we want to see in her.
 I’m struggling with how to handle this.
 On one hand, I think we need to talk about it.
 On the other, I don’t want to stir the pot.
-Do I need to let it go or should I say something (nicely) to my ex?”
+Do I need to let it go or should I say something (nicely) to my co-parent?”

 ~Conflicted & Concerned